Kerollos-A/CodeClause_Fake_News/README.md

 # CodeClause_Projects
-First project I completed during my internship at CodeClause
+The first task I finished while working as an intern at CodeClause